-These results support the view that disturbance by fire has implications for weed invasion by promoting the introduction and overall cover of alien species.
+These results show that disturbance by fire can have implications for weed invasion.
+In fragmented native vegetation areas within an agricultural matrix, post-fire conditions provide an opportunity for weeds to colonise, resulting in the establishment of some species that were previously absent and increasing the cover of some existing ones.
 Furthermore, the creation of a more open structure by fire at some sites (for example KOP00301) is likely to encourage access and browsing of regenerating vegetation by kangaroos.
 In two quadrats new weed species were noted germinating from kangaroo dung.